math-nao/esecurity/README.md

 ### Rate
-This module helps you to limit request by session and by route. `X-Rate-Limit` headers can be sent to client.
+This module helps you to limit requests by session and by route. `X-Rate-Limit` headers can be sent to client.

 ``` js
     var esecurity = require('esecurity');